YosefLab/Compass/notes.md

 Could it be the isoform summing?
 My rule for 13DAMPPOX is the same it appears, but I note that AOC2 appears twice.
 Yeah that fixed it.

+Okay the difference appears to be the gene symbols?
+The first 3 match and then everything else screws up.
+CYP4F12 vs CYP4F14.
+Oh is it human vs mouse?
+Yeah that fixed that the debugging it appears.
+The only difference I see is in the order of symbols?
+For python, using a set may result in an arbitrary order?

+Python {'CYP3A44', 'CYP3A41A', 'CYP3A41B', 'CYP3A11', 'CYP3A16'} vs ["CYP3A41B", "CYP3A16", "CYP3A11", "CYP3A41A", "CYP3A44"]

+Hmm, also note that in Gene eval_expression there is the alt_symbol matching option, which I don't support currently.
+Mostly because polars is pretty restrictive in comparison and requires nonzero effort vs pandas.

+Omg is it just the capitalization?
+CYP1A1 vs Cyp1a1 lmao.
+But no, there is already expression.index = expression.index.astype('str').str.upper()  # Gene names to upper.
+So why is Cyp1a1 not being accepted by the python code?

+Hmm, for the same reaction the python code is gettign a different number of genes to scan?
+26 vs 15?
+Oh, my code is not trying to resolve ones without any symbols.
+I get different values than pandas though.
+Okay yeah my code is wrong somewhere.
+I get CYP2C29 with 942.02 rather than 812.79 (python and manually examining the file agree).
+Oh it looks like: (CYP2C29 + CYP2C38 + CYP2C39) 812.79 +  116.94 + 12.29 = 942.02, so it's because I am including the alt symbols.

+So once again consulting the python code, we see that Gene eval_expression will match by name and only use alt symbols if an exact match for the name could not be found, and takes the average across them.
+While my code just sums across all.
+Hmm, using polars I can probably change the filtering a bit.
+Not sure how efficient it will be though.

 Some options for plotting things
  1. ggplot - but then I have to use R. I don't want to do that, not for at least 10 years.
  1. seaborn - matplotlib, but in a very, very nice hat.
 Can do dataframe interchange protocol with polars?
 I'm also pretty used to seaborn.
 It's fairly nice.